outdreamer/build-a-cure/docs/tasks/examples.md

 # generate solution automation workflow insight paths

-## specific insight path to generate solution automation workflows using structural definitions of core problem/solution components like difference & relevance & truth
+## specific insight paths to generate solution automation workflows using structural definitions of core problem/solution components like difference & relevance & truth & cost

-	- identify relevance structures (connections, truth, organization, usefulness) of high-similarity structures (extremes, opposites, reduction & isolation/distribution functions) in error structures (like an imbalance) of high-variation structures (power distribution, positive/negative charge, priority direction/extremity, causal direction)
+	- identify relevance structures (connections, truth, organization, optimization, usefulness) of high-similarity structures (extremes, opposites, reduction & isolation/distribution functions) in error structures (like an imbalance) of high-variation structures (power distribution, positive/negative charge, priority direction/extremity, causal direction)

+	- apply definition routes of cost as a core structure of optimization
+		- identify solution steps or solution(s) that optimize a definition of cost/reward
+			- definition route of cost on an interface like information would be an 'information loss', where a reward/benefit would be an 'information gain'
+			- definition route of cost on structural interface would be 'position change in direction away from target position', where a reward would be a 'position change in direction toward target position'

 ## generate solution automation workflows by permuting variables of problems/solutions